efirpo/jscodereview/README.md

 ## Description

 This website is a form survey to determine which programming language would be best suited to the user.
-Designed to test functionality of JavaScript code basics.
+Designed to test functionality of JavaScript code basics and branching capabilities based upon user input.
+Designed and built in one work day, after one week of training in the required skills.

 ## Setup